pico-cluster/.github/profile/README.md

 ## ⚙️ Hardware overview

-Currently, my homelab consists of:
+Currently, my homelab holds the following servers:
-- 1 x tp-link TL-SG105 desktop switch
-- 2 × Raspberry Pi 5 B, 8GB RAM
+- 2 x Raspberry Pi 5 B, 8GB RAM
-- 1 x Old refurbished laptop (CPU: 6 cores | 4.1 GHz, 16 GB RAM)

-And is controlled through:
+And depends on:
+- Any computer working as a control node.
-- 1 x My personnal computer :)
+- 1 x tp-link TL-SG105 deskptop switch

 ## 🪪 About Me